TerexitariusStomp/onchaincommunitycurrency/README.md

 The amount of Caiana (CANA) minted corresponds to BRL reserves and is evidenced publicly via the Blockscout link above.
 See `stablecoin/README.md` for details.

+## Production UX

+In a production setting, people would transact on Web3 with the community currency via WhatsApp or the community’s already established application.
+The blockchain/Web3 layer is abstracted behind the scenes, so users can send and receive value without needing to know it is Web3.

 ## Development Overview

 - Prereqs typically include Node.js (LTS), pnpm/yarn/npm, and for contracts Hardhat/Foundry.
 See subproject READMEs for exact versions and steps.